BachVanHoach/Data-Scientist-Stroke-Prediction/README.md

    pip install -r requirements.txt
    ```

-3. Run the provided Jupyter Notebook (`stroke_prediction.ipynb`) in a Python environment such as Anaconda or Jupyter Notebook.
+3. Run the provided Jupyter Notebook (`writing_data_scientist_blog.ipynb`) in a Python environment such as Anaconda or Jupyter Notebook.
 The notebook contains the code for data preprocessing, model training, evaluation, and testing.

 ## Usage